drvinceknight/cfm/docs/meetings/08/index.rst

 Coursework
 **********

-TODO
-Explain goal of coursework.
+Explain goal of coursework:

+> To build and present a Python library to solve a mathematical problem of your choice.

-How it will be assessed (15 minute presentation).
+How it will be assessed (15 minute presentation and 2 page (max) paper).

+Groups of 4.
+Self select and see instructions in email.

+Agree on deadline for formation of group.

+I recommend you meet regularly.

+Have an agenda for every meeting.

+Single point of contact.

 Problem
 *******